nemster/dckslap_factory/README.md

 `<COMPONENT_ADDRESS>`: the component created by the `new` function.

 A `DckslapClaimEvent` event is emitted.
 The event contains user's account address and the number of times this account has received `DCKSLAPs`.
+This method eventually returns `GBOF` too and emits a `GbofClaimEvent` event.

 ## `mint`
 The admin can invoke this method to mint new `DCKSLAP` and/or `GBOF`.